lzcaisg/reinforcement_trader/from github/Stock-Trading-Environment/env/readme.md

     - The execution price is randomly selected between the open price and the close price of the day d.
     - Need to change to date when multiple stocks are used.

+- self.current_action: The amount of stock buy in.

 - self.net_worth = self.balance + self.shares_held * current_price
     - Value of Cash + Stock

+- self.prev_net_worth: Previous net worth.

+- self.max_net_worth: Max Net Worth (Cash + Stock)

+- self.actual_price: Random value between[low, high], the actual execution price

 - self.balance: Total CASH on hand

-- self.max_net_worth: Max Net Worth (Cash + Stock)

 - self.shares_held: Current number of stocks hold